nadiamariduena/python-intro-2024-privat/z__all_mds/23_lambda_etc.md

 **Expression-based:** Lambda functions can only contain a single expression.
 This means they are limited in what they can do compared to regular functions, which can contain multiple statements and have more complex logic.

+#### Lambda functions are often used in Python in situations where a function is required as an argument to higher-order functions (functions that take other functions as arguments), such as map(), filter(), and sorted().
+They are a convenient way to define simple functions inline without the need for a full function definition.

 <br>
 <br>